Better BBQs that go beyond the sausage sizzle

 - Finish your drink before you get another.
 Top-ups make it harder to count how many you’ve had

-- Make a jug of still or sparkling water with fruit and mint.
+- Make a jug of a tasty non-alcoholic drink.
 We’ve got some pretty examples here

 - For more tips and tricks check out Alcohol.
 Think Again